 Transfer to inactive

-If you no longer practice law in California and wish to transfer to voluntary inactive status, please note that for your 2023 annual fees to be calculated at the lower inactive rate, you must formalize your status change by submitting the required Application to Transfer to Inactive form no later than February 1.
+If you no longer practice law in California and wish to transfer to voluntary inactive status, please note that for your 2025 annual fees to be calculated at the lower inactive rate, you must formalize your status change by submitting the required Application to Transfer to Inactive form by December 1, 2024.
+Additionally, the effective date of the transfer to inactive must be on or before December 31, 2024, to qualify for the 2025 inactive fee.

-Please note: Transfers to inactive status after February 1 will not reduce active fees owed.
-You may change your status to inactive after February 1; however, you must pay annual fees at the active rate and will not be entitled to a refund because of the change to inactive status.
+Note: Transfers to inactive status received after December 1, 2024 will not reduce active fees owed.
+You may change your status to inactive after December 1, 2024; however, you must pay annual fees at the active rate and will not be entitled to a refund because of the change to inactive status.

 Transfer to active